marksmccann/boost-js/README.md

 $.fn.myplugin = boost( MyPlugin, {foo:'bar'} );
 ```
 ### $().myplugin( [options] )
-Your plugin will be instantiated on every element in the set, with the `options` overridding the values defined in the `boost()` method.
+Your plugin will be instantiated on every element in the set, with the `options` overriding the values defined in the `boost()` method.
 Will return array if more than one instance is created.
 ```javascript
 var inst = $('.some-class').myplugin( {foo:'bar'} );
 ```